Alright Tropers, I'm back, let's describe this. LEEROOOOOOOOYYY... JEEEEEENNNNKKKIIIINNSS!

-- Leeroy Jenkins: The Trope Namer for being one who charges forward and ruins plans.
+- Leeroy Jenkins: The Trope Namer for one who charges forward and ruins plans.

 - The Load: Everyone in the guild clearly sees Leeroy as this.
-The disastrous fight in the Rookery is blamed entirely on him, the entire reason they attempted it in the first place even though it frequently gave them trouble was to get some loot for him, and dialogue implies he's always been a Leeroy Jenkins.
+The disastrous fight in the Rookery is blamed entirely on him, the entire reason they attempt it in the first place even though it frequently gives them trouble is to get some loot for him, and dialogue implies he's always been a Leeroy Jenkins.
 Subverted in that the whole guild is just as incompetent as Leeroy.
 They're just not aware of it.

-- Ludicrous Precision: Abduhl's "number crunch" cites a "32.33%, repeating of course" chance of surviving the Rookery run.
+- Ludicrous Precision: Abduhl's "number crunch" cites a "32.33 (repeating of course)" percent chance of surviving the Rookery run.

 - Mission Briefing: They're in the middle of one when Leeroy decides it's a good time to have a trope named after him.

 - Mondegreen: The audio quality means that, to this day, there's not a definitive consensus on what Leeroy says before belting out his now-famous Battle Cry.
 It's been variably interpreted as "Alright, chums, I'm back!" and "Alright, time's up!"
 Notably, Leeroy's ascended World of Warcraft incarnation uses the former, while his card in Hearthstone uses the latter.
 The practice run video has him saying "Hey I'm back, chums.
 Let's do this!"

 - Never My Fault:

 - Those who blame Leeroy for the whole thing see his cry of "It's not my fault!" as this.

 - On the other side of the coin, Jamaal repeatedly chastises Leeroy and blames the entire mess on him, even though the plan he came up was doomed from the start.